project-serum/serum-dex/docs/staking.md

 type of pool requires "creating" pool tokens, i.e., depositing enough tokens so that you don't dilute any other member.
 So if a single pool token represents one SRM.
 And if a single SRM is dropped onto every member of the pool, all the existing member's shares are now worth two SRM.
 So to enter the pool without dilution, one would have to "create" at a price of 2 SRM per share.
-This means that makes rewarding stakers becomes more expensive over time.
+This means that rewarding stakers becomes more expensive over time.
 One could of course solve this problem by implementing arbitrary `n:m` pool token splits, which leads us right back to the problem of mutating glopal account state for an SPL token.
 Furthermore, we haven't even touched upon dropping locked token rewards,